How are they different?

 Stars on Github).

-browserify has been out there for longer (since 6 years ago), it also has more versions and a bigger community of maintainers.
+browserify has been out there for longer (since 6 years ago), it also has more versions, a bigger community of maintainers and more daily downloads.

 gulp has less dependencies, less open issues, less open pull requests, more stars on Github, more followers on Github and more forks.

-webpack has more frequent updates, more daily downloads, more weekly downloads and more monthly downloads.
+webpack has more frequent updates, more weekly downloads and more monthly downloads.